 I’ve developed a passion for flipping furniture lately and now every time I go by a thrift store or garage sale my eyes are peeled for any furniture or decor that I could transform.
 I have always been someone who hates to throw things away and always try to find a use for something or recycle it if I can.

 I recently talked about some thrift store and antique finds in my Instagram stories and how I love to pick up antiques and old furniture but have no idea what plan I have for them at the time.
 This cart that I recently made over is no different.
-I am one of those people in the family that is known to take old furniture or antiques off other peoples hands.
+I am one of those people in the family that is known to take old furniture or antiques off other people’s hands.
 What can I say I may be a little bit of a hoarder in that regard!
 This cart was given to me by my Aunt cause I just knew I could do some sort of transformation with it!

 The cart is made of wood except for the middle and bottom shelf which are particle board.
 I knew right away that it needed to be updated but had no idea what I wanted to do.
 I knew I wanted it to be a functional piece that I either kept or would try to sell.
 So for the last several months it has taken up residence in our garage and became a new place for the cats to nap.

-Materials Used to Transform a Craft Cart
+Materials Used for DIY Craft Cart

 - An old bar cart or some furniture pieces that has shelving and could have wheels added